 - Evan Ryan, Assistant Secretary of State for Educational and Cultural Affairs

-Listening to Ben Rhodes again reminds me of how well each of the speakers articulated the government's position while at the same time infusing anecdotes from their own lives and travels into their comments.
+Listening to Ben Rhodes again reminds me of how well each of the speakers articulated the government's position while simultaneously infusing anecdotes from their own lives and travels into their comments.

-Two questions he posed to us start the Summit were:
+The two questions he posed to us at the start of the Summit were:

-How do we make sure we're looking at the whole world, including emerging destinations in addition to traditional countries?
+- How do we ensure that we're considering the entire world, including emerging destinations, in addition to traditional countries?
 (The UK, Spain, and Italy account for 32 percent of study abroad experiences.)

 Additional government speakers included: